Research

 JEL codes: C33, C36, D24, J28, L23

-A Social Network Analysis of Occupational Segregation (with Marco van der Leij), February 2023 (accepted December 2022), Journal of Economic Dynamics and Control, vol. 147, 104593, DOI:10.1016/j.jedc.2022.104593.
-The accepted, non-gated Dec 2022 version; you can download it also as arXiv preprint (NB. you can also google and easily find several old and very old versions, in, e.g., various discussion paper series: the essence of the model and the main conclusions have never ever changed…).
+A Social Network Analysis of Occupational Segregation (with Marco van der Leij), February 2023, Journal of Economic Dynamics and Control, vol. 147, 104593, DOI:10.1016/j.jedc.2022.104593.
+The accepted, non-gated Dec 2022 version; you can download it also as arXiv preprint (NB. you can also google and easily find several old or very old versions, in, e.g., various discussion paper series: the gist of the model and the main conclusions have never ever changed.).

 Synopsis.
 This paper contributes to the literature on persistent employment and wage inequality with a novel applied theory framework.
 We model occupational segregation between races or genders when referrals matter for jobs and there is positive group-homophily, then we calibrate and simulate this model in a social-welfare analysis.
 We show that the game-theoretical equilibria, and both the 1st and 2nd-best utilitarian optimal welfare policies entail partial segregation.